medic/cht-docs/content/en/apps/examples/anc.md

 ---
-title: "Antenatal Care"
+title: "Maternal and Newborn Health Reference App"
-linkTitle: "Antenatal Care"
+linkTitle: "Maternal and Newborn Health App"
 weight: 1
 description: >
-  Antenatal care workflows for CHWs using a mobile app
+  Reference application for maternal and newborn care for CHW's using a mobile app
 relatedContent: >
   apps/concepts
   apps/reference/forms/app